The ‘Tiger King’ industrial complex is everything that’s wrong with Hollywood in 2020

 — Netflix (@netflix) April 9, 2020

-The first thing that happened after the series took off is Netflix rushed out a bonus episode, The Tiger King and I, less than three weeks later.
-Joel McHale hosted, interviewing some of the show’s many Southern-fried side characters.
+First, Netflix crashed out a bonus episode, The Tiger King and I, less than three weeks after the series took off.
+Joel McHale hosted, only God knows why, interviewing some of the show’s many Southern-fried side characters.

 Then came the Fox special TMZ Investigates—Tiger King: What Really Went Down.

-After that, Investigation Discovery announced its new show, Investigating the Strange World of Joe Exotic, and followed it up with The Truth Behind Joe Exotic: The Rick Kirkham Story, which is set to air in June.
+After that, Investigation Discovery announced its new show, Investigating the Strange World of Joe Exotic, and followed it up with The Truth Behind Joe Exotic: The Rick Kirkham Story, set to air in June.

 In the meantime, Nicolas Cage just got cast to play Joe Exotic in a scripted series for CBS Television, competing against the forthcoming Tiger King miniseries starring Kate McKinnon, which itself is based on Wondery’s podcast.